TakafumiM/LoLProAnalysis/README.md

   The center question in this analysis is 'How likely the team with more gold at 15 minuets will win the game?'
 Every objects in this game will produce gold.
 Therefore, gold lead shows how well a team is performing compared to their opponents.

 ### Columns description
   In the data set, there are 148992 rows × 131 columns.
-While I will use most of the rows, there are seven columns I will focus on.
+While I will use most of the rows, there are eight columns I will focus on.
 Here is the descriptions of those columns:
 - 'league': This column shows in which league the game happened.
 There are 49 unique leagues in the data.
 - 'gamelength': This column shows the length of the game in a format of mmss, where m is minutes and s is seconds.
 - 'result': This column shows the result of a match.
 1 indicates win and 0 indicates lose.